Enter your E-mail Address

 One song that was born in that period was Oh Carolina, that featured the burro drumming of Count Ossie, a renown Rastafarian elder and percussionist and sung by the Folks Brothers, that can even to this day, bring any dancehall or Jamaican party jumping to the rhythm and beat of this music.

-Even the elders start acting like young people and start tapping their feet, moving their hips and get completely caught up in the drums.
+Even the elders start acting like young people and start tapping their feet, moving their hips and getting completely caught up in the drums.

 It is kumina at its best.